Events

 Friday first workshop session

-FM1 - Creating a Climate for Success and Making the Most of Resistance to Change - Jonathan Cordiner
+FM1 - Creating a Climate for Success and Making the Most of Resistance to Change - Jonathan Cordiner - This workshop is fully booked.

-Former Headteacher and now Quality Improvement Officer Jonathan Cordiner considers the opportunities often missed when we meet resistance to change.
+Former Headteacher and now Quality Improvement Manager Jonathan Cordiner considers the opportunities often missed when we meet resistance to change.
 Part of creating a healthy climate for success hinges on our ability to create a culture where we can challenge one another, agree to disagree, take into account the valuable and at times opposing views of others, all the while holding the child at the centre to find the best road ahead.
 Change is a messy business, and navigating the stormy seas of change requires a huge amount of compassion and integrity.
 How can we create the climate and the conditions which will allow us to maximise the potential of changing times, and turn inevitable points of resistance into opportunity?

 FM2 - Introduction to refugee children: asylum and resettlement